 False accusations are one of the cases that a skileed nurse attorney can resolve.
 These professionals can guarantee their clients that any false accusations over them can be denied over the Texas Board of Nursing once you hire them for assistance.
-Sadly,
+Sadly, a RN in San Antonio failed to do so.

 On or about November 2017, an investigation was carried after an alleged identified human error as the cause of the wrong blood type being given by a RN in El Paso.